Sales Automation

 ExampleIf form filled, send email AResearch prospect, choose best angle, draft email

-Claude API (Anthropic): Best-in-class for tasks requiring complex reasoning, nuanced writing, and following detailed instructions.
-We use Claude for research synthesis and personalization tasks.
-OpenAI GPT-4o: Strong general-purpose reasoning with excellent function calling.
-Wide adoption means more third-party integrations.
-Gemini 1.5 Pro: Strong for tasks involving long documents (researching a 100-page annual report, for instance) due to its 1 million token context window.
+Claude API (Anthropic).
+Best-in-class for tasks needing complex reasoning, nuanced writing, and following detailed instructions.
+We use Claude for research synthesis and personalization.
+OpenAI GPT-4o.
+Strong general-purpose reasoning with good function calling.
+Wider adoption means more third-party integrations.
+Gemini 1.5 Pro.
+Strong on long documents (researching a 100-page annual report, say) thanks to its 1 million token context window.

-n8n: Open-source workflow automation with LLM nodes built in.
-Self-hostable, which matters if you are handling sensitive contact data.
+n8n.
+Open-source workflow automation with LLM nodes built in.
+Self-hostable, which matters if you're handling sensitive contact data.
 The most flexible option for custom agentic workflows.
-Make (formerly Integromat): Cloud-based workflow automation with good LLM integrations.
-Easier to get started than n8n but less flexible for complex branching logic.
-LangGraph / LangChain: Python frameworks for building stateful, multi-agent systems.
+Make (formerly Integromat).
+Cloud-based workflow automation with decent LLM integrations.
+Easier to start with than n8n but less flexible for complex branching.
+LangGraph / LangChain.
+Python frameworks for building stateful, multi-agent systems.
 Best for engineering teams building custom agents with complex memory and tool-use requirements.
-Clay: A powerful no-code tool for enrichment-driven personalization.
-Not a full agent framework, but handles research and personalization workflows well without custom code.
+Clay.
+A no-code tool for enrichment-driven personalization.
+Not a full agent framework, but it handles research and personalization workflows well without code.

-Apify: Cloud platform for web scraping agents.
+Apify.
+Cloud platform for web scraping agents.
 Pre-built scrapers for LinkedIn, Google Maps, Twitter, and hundreds of other sources.
-Playwright / Puppeteer: Browser automation frameworks for building custom web research agents that navigate sites like a human would.
-Perplexity API: Search and synthesis API that combines web search with AI summarization.
-Good for quick company research tasks.
-Exa.ai: Semantic search API optimized for research tasks.
-Better than standard Google search for finding specific company information.
+Playwright / Puppeteer.
+Browser automation for building custom web research agents that navigate sites the way a human would.
+Perplexity API.
+Search and synthesis API that combines web search with AI summarization.
+Decent for quick company research.
+Exa.ai.
+Semantic search API built for research tasks.
+Better than standard Google for finding specific company information.

-Supabase: PostgreSQL database with vector search (pgvector) for storing agent outputs, contact research, and semantic memory.
+Supabase.
+Postgres with vector search (pgvector) for storing agent outputs, contact research, and semantic memory.
 The storage backbone of most serious agentic sales systems.
-Redis: In-memory key-value store for short-term agent memory during a session.
+Redis.
+In-memory key-value store for short-term agent memory during a session.

-Building a production-grade agentic workflow system is not free or trivial.
-Here is a realistic cost breakdown:
+Building a production agentic system isn't free or trivial.
+Here's a realistic cost breakdown.

 Development cost: